We all know the Google PageSpeed Insights speed test. However, getting a grade of 100 in this Google speed test is not an easy task.

 Tips for getting a 100 note on Google PageSpeed Insights

-The factors that influence when putting notes on the Google test are several and diverse.
-Here are some examples to help you improve your grade.
+There are several factors that influence when putting the note in the Google test.
+Here, there are some examples that will help you improve your grade.

-All the techniques detailed here are part of the WPO: Web Performance Optimization, i.e. website speed optimization.
+All the techniques that are detailed are part of the WPO: Web Performance Optimization, that is, the optimization of the speed of websites.

-When we talk about WPO we are basically talking about web optimization in terms of load time and speed.
-They are a series of strategies that are indispensable today, since it will be of no use to have a very attractive design if the website is not optimized in terms of speed.
+When we talk about WPO, we are basically talking about web optimization in terms of loading time and speed.
+It consists of a series of essential strategies actually, because it is useless to have an attractive design if the website is not optimized in terms of speed.

-If you use WordPress,one of the best plugins to do this without investing a lot of time in manually compressing them is WP Smush Image.
-It is a plugin that has many functionalities in its free version.
+If you use WordPress, one of the best plugins to do this without investing a lot of time in manually compressing them is WP Smush Image.
+A plugin that has many functionalities in its free version.

-The use of an automatic image optimization plugin is indispensable especially for websites where there are several editors that publish on a regular basis.
-This way, it doesn’t matter which editor uploads content with images, since the plugin will automatically optimize all images that are uploaded to the web.
+The use of an automatic image optimization plugin is essential for websites where there are several editors that publish on a regular basis.
+This way, it doesn’t matter which publisher uploads content with images, as the plugin will automatically optimize them.

 In addition, you can configure the plugin so that it only allows maximum dimensions in the image.
 That is, if the image has a dimension greater than the pixels we have entered, the plugin will automatically resize the image.